Shanthi122/SQL/README.md

 # SQL Practice (MYSQL)

 ##  Overview
-This project is designed to practice and demonstrate SQL concepts using SQL Server.
+This project is designed to practice and demonstrate SQL concepts using MYSQL.
 It focuses on managing and analyzing student-related data in a structured way, enabling efficient storage, querying, and reporting for better academic insights.

 The project covers real-world database operations such as table design, data insertion, aggregation, ranking, and performance analysis.